 Section II: Description of the research project

-- Executive summary describing goals, brief methods, and anticipated outcomes
+- Executive summary describing goals, methods, and anticipated outcomes

 - Background information relevant to the proposed project

-If funding is approved, payments will be divided into three allotments to be used when needed during the 12 month granting period.
+If funding is awarded, payments will be divided into three allotments to be used during the 24 month granting period.

-- Standing Up to POTS will mail a check within 30 days of receiving official confirmation of Institutional Review Board (or another ethics board) approval for the project.
-Grant recipients must also sign a financial agreement prior to the disbursement of any funds.
+- Standing Up to POTS® will mail a check within 30 days of receiving official confirmation of Institutional Review Board (or another ethics board) approval for the project AND a signed financial agreement

 - First payment: 50% of total amount granted